 - Business owners retain control.
-Unlike Chapter 7 bankruptcy, in Chapter 11 bankruptcy business owners are able to retain business control.
-A trustee is only made available to your business to monitor progress, make recommendations, and assist you and your attorney.
+Unlike Chapter 7 bankruptcy, in Chapter 11 bankruptcy business owners retain control of their business.
+While a trustee is assigned, they have no control over the business.
+They monitor progress, make recommendations, and assist you and your attorney as needed.

 - Your business gets a break from creditors.
 Tired of harassing phone calls from aggressive creditors?
 Chapter 11 puts an automatic stay in place to halt all collection activity, so you and your business bankruptcy attorney can focus on creating a plan for reorganization.

 - Your business can renegotiate most debts.
-When you partner with an experienced business bankruptcy attorney, Chapter 11 allows you to renegotiate, reduce, and even eliminate thousands or millions of dollars worth of debts.
+When you partner with an experienced business bankruptcy attorney, Chapter 11 allows you to renegotiate, reduce, and even eliminate thousands or millions of dollars worth of debts, including government guaranteed debt.
 Moreover, the right reorganization plan can resolve personal guarantee issues.

 The Cons of Chapter 11 Business Bankruptcy:

 - Chapter 11 bankruptcy can be a long process.
 The more complex the business, the more complex the case and the longer the process.
 Many businesses will need six or seven months to complete their reorganization.
 It's a lengthy, extensive, and complex process which means your business is expending a great deal more time and money than it might with a more straightforward bankruptcy process like Chapter 7.

-- The business must meet profitability requirements.
+- The business must show how it will become profitability.
 The goal of a Chapter 11 bankruptcy is restoring a business back to profitable operations.
-This means that your business's 3-5 year financial projections must show it being a profitable operation once outstanding debts are eliminated, reduced, or reorganized.
-While this is a positive, it can be a challenging endeavor when a business is in dire financial straits, before its debts are considered.
+This means that your business's 3-5 year financial projections must show it being a profitable operation, once outstanding debts are eliminated, reduced, or reorganized.
+While this is a positive, it can be a challenging endeavor for a business in dire financial straits, before its debts are considered.